saturn-lab/audioNet/readme.md

 `$ python ./convert_file.py  ../../data`

+## Step 1.4 Install Grpc
+The data augmentation server is implemented by grpc.

+`$ pip install grpcio`

+or for some version of python3

+`$ pip3 install grpcio`

 # Step 2.
 How to train a deep model?
 Training involes two files: `train.py` and `augmentation/`.